-But before you grab and air out that old tent and squeeze everything into your sustainable backpack, consider what you’re bringing into Momma Earth’s house.
-While conventional outdoor clothing is made for the, well…outdoors, ironically it is anything but outdoor-friendly.
+But before you grab and air out that old tent, consider that while conventional outdoor clothing is made for the, well…outdoors, ironically it is anything but outdoor-friendly.

-So to responsibly enjoy nature without adding to its environmental woes, we’ve rounded up our favorite brands that make hiking pants to sweatshirts that won’t sweat the planet.
+So to responsibly enjoy nature without adding to its environmental woes, we’ve rounded up our favorite brands that make a range of outdoor gear from hiking pants to socks.
 And these brands don’t just use low-impact fabrics and materials, but also transparent supply chains and fair labor.

-We’ll also soon be rolling out our new Brand Rating System to get the whole panoramic picture of a brand’s eco-performance by assessing them against a much broader range of factors, like climate impact, chemical and water use and green business practices.
-You can learn more about it here.
+Our readers have told us that they want us to go deeper into the woods with the brands we feature so our Brand Rating System now looks at the whole panoramic picture of a brand’s sustainability performance by assessing them against a much broader range of criteria, like climate impact, chemical and water use and functional performance.
+You can learn more about it here and look out for the rated outdoor brands on the list below who have opted in for this deeper look.

 We love wearing tentree’s functional, low-impact clothing.
 They get an (alpen)glowing review for supply chain transparency, eco-friendly materials, and stellar tree planting efforts.